-The Head Teacher will work closely with the Schools' Business Manager or other designated staff to provide a report on the budgetary position of the school at regular intervals.
+The Head Teacher will work closely with the Schools' Business Manager or other designated staff to provide the Head Teacher and Chief Finance and Operating Officer with a report on the budgetary position of the school at regular intervals.
+The report should be produced on a monthly basis and may be presented to the LGB for information once a term.